-The kdump service should be one of the first non-interactive services to run after rc.sysinit completes. kdump prepares the environment of the running kernel to save a small set of crash files for analysis in the event of a kernel panic.
+kdump prepares the environment of the running kernel to save a small set of crash files for analysis in the event of a kernel panic.
 The crash utility needs debug information in order to read a crash dump virtual memory image "vmcore" file.
-The debug information is contained in the vmlinux image of the running kernel when built with the DEBUG\INFO option.
+The debug information is contained in the vmlinux image of the running kernel when built with the DEBUG_INFO option.
 The vmlinux image is called a namelist.
-When kdump starts, it creates a link to the namelist, which it expects to find in the /var/vmlinux directory.
-The namelist file is named vmlinux-kernelname; kernelname is the 'uname -r' output of the running kernel. kdump also saves the running kernel config using the /proc/config.gz file.